sergeiudris/deathstar.lab/docs/design/design.md

 - the only advantage with jvm is neglegable: when we generate scenario data and other refs can be reused in the same runtime, so less memory used than with puppeteer
 - so the question is rather: how to render player's states (and should we?) using the same one or few iframes (so 8-16 players would still use the same several iframes)
 - so it's about the scenario program design (and base scenario program)

+## once again the main key two features: adding scenarios and multiplayer

+- it should be possible to add your own scenario
+- and we should be able to play over network
+- so the actual starting point is not multiplayer, but list of scenarios and installing/playing a scenario